California Reopening: Everything Families Need To Know

 - Visit Griffith Observatory

-The Observatory is closed, but you can still visit the landmark spot, hike, and take in the views of the city, Hollywood sign, and even the ocean.
+The Observatory is still closed, but you can still visit the landmark spot, hike, and take in the views of the city, Hollywood sign, and even the ocean.

 Toodle around Griffith Park in a mini car.
 Photo courtesy of Sunny Day Scoot